Forensic Fiber Examiner Training Program

 Jennifer Remy, North Carolina State Crime Laboratory

-Claude Roux, School of Chemistry & Forensic Science
+Claude Roux, School of Chemistry and Forensic Science

 William M. Schneck, Washington State Patrol Crime Lab